suegy/abode-star/README.md

 We currently provide a couple of showcases of what has been done using ABODEstar and POSH.

+#### Further Information
+use our [wiki](https://github.com/suegy/abode-star/wiki) to learn more about how to use and set up ABODE.

 ####Starcraft AI Show Case
-A first show case of the ABODE usage is the StarCraft AI Demo by Simon https://github.com/suegy/posh-sharp/wiki/StarCraftAIShowcase
+A first show case of the ABODE usage is the StarCraft AI Demo by Simon [StarCraftAIShowcase](https://github.com/suegy/abode-star/wiki/StarCraftAIShowcase)

 Use it at your own risk!